westernat/Create-Ponder/README.md

 # Create Ponder

-## Try to split Ponder out of Create
+The function of Ponder split from Create

+So that the modpacker could directly use the Ponder function instead of using a full Create